Authentication Admin

 Select Save.

-Reporting Hub Authentication
+Reporting Hub Login Page Authentication

 In order to disable MFA to use this auth scheme, you can follow these steps:

-1) Go to Entra ID within the Azure Portal -> Under Manage, select Users -> Click on Per User MFA -> Disable MFA for the particular user account.
+Go to Entra ID within the Azure Portal -> Under Manage, select Users -> Click on Per User MFA -> Disable MFA for the particular user account.

 You can find more information here: https://learn.microsoft.com/en-us/entra/identity/monitoring-health/recommendation-turn-off-per-user-mfa

-MFA adds a layer of protection to the sign-in process.
-When accessing The Reporting Hub, users are asked for additional identity verification, such as scanning a fingerprint or entering a code received by phone.
-If your organization requires MFA, you will need to subscribe to The Reporting Hub business tier or higher.
+Like the 'Reporting Hub Login Page' authentication scheme, the Microsoft Single Sign On B2B, or 'Microsoft SSO B2B', authentication scheme also leverages Microsoft Entra ID for authentication.
+However, Microsoft SSO B2B allows organizations to add a layer of protection to the sign-in process with multifactor authentication (MFA).
+When accessing The Reporting Hub, users are redirected to Microsoft's SSO login screen and may be asked for additional identity verification, such as scanning a fingerprint or entering a code received by phone.
+If your organization requires Microsoft Entra MFA, you will need to configure a Microsoft SSO B2B authentication scheme for your Reporting Hub.
+Please note that this feature is available with a Business tier or higher subscription.

 Callback Path: Default value is /authentication/getcode